AROpt: An Optimization Method for Autoregressive Time Series Forecasting

 \section{Abstract}

 Current time-series forecasting models are primarily based on transformer-style neural networks.
 These models achieve long-term forecasting mainly by scaling up the model size rather than through genuinely autoregressive (AR) rollout.
-From the perspective of large language model training, the traditional training process for time-series forecasting models ignores temporal causality.
-In this paper, we propose a novel training method for time-series forecasting that enforces two key properties: (1) AR prediction errors should increase with the forecasting horizon.
-Any violation of this principle is considered random guessing and is explicitly penalized in the loss function, and (2) the method enables models to concatenate short-term AR predictions for forming flexible long-term forecasts.
-Empirical results demonstrate that our method establishes a new state-of-the-art across multiple benchmarks, achieving an MSE reduction of more than $10\%$ compared to iTransformer and other recent strong baselines.
-Furthermore, it enables short-horizon forecasting models to perform reliable long-term predictions at horizons over 7.5 times longer.
+From the perspective of large language model training, traditional time-series forecasting model training ignores the AR rollout errors accumulate heuristic.
+In this paper, we propose a novel training method for time-series forecasting that introduces a rollout-aware objective while preserving the original optimization target: (1) AR prediction errors should increase with the forecasting horizon.
+Violations of this trend are interpreted as rollout inconsistency and are softly penalized during training, and (2) the method enables models to be able to concatenate short-term AR predictions to form flexible long-term forecasts.
+Empirical results demonstrate that our method demonstrates consistent improvements over its standard training counterparts across multiple benchmarks.
+Furthermore, models trained only for short-horizon forecasting generalize to forecasting horizons over 7.5 times longer through AR rollout.
 Code is available at \url{https://github.com/LizhengMathAi/AROpt}